jamesrwilliams/personal-site/src/posts/2021/building-a-custom-readme-badge-image-api.md

 ### Loading a base image

-To get started we're going to use a base PNG image as our background graphic that we're going to add text to, and load in a font file for said text.
+To get started we're going to use a base PNG image as our background that we're going to add text to, and load in a font file for said text.
 You can skip the font file but the default font used is super retro!

 ```python:title=app.py {numberLines: 10}